zikula/zikula-docs/Users Manual/5_3_Code_Customization.rst

         return $result;
     }

 First we take advantage of another feature of object programming.
 We call the parent class and have it do all its initilization, and then add our little amount of custom programming.
 In this case we create the options for the drop down list by creating an array.
 We then assign this as the reaction variable in our few template.
+Whether you call the parent class depends upon what it does, and how differently you need to handle the action.
+In most cases you should try to use the parent class whenever possible.

 Save this file and again load StrainID-admin-edit.
 You will now see a form with drop down lists.
 The Form functionality built into Zikula is very powerful, taking care of validation and providing all sorts of utility functions to make dealing with user input easier.
 The admin area is now finished.
 In the next section we finish the module by modifying the main user page and then providing the search function.